SushiLab/motus_course/documentation/Session_3.2_motus.md

 ```bash
 motus calc_mgc -n <sample name> -i <bam file> -o <output file>
 ```
-The output file is formatted into two columns: the name of the marker gene cluster and the count.
+The output format consists of two columns: the name of the marker gene cluster and the count.

 #### calc_motu
 The final step controls the output format of the final abundance table.